-- Report to the Academic Senate when substantial changes to District Board Policies (BPs) or Administrative Procedures (APs) regarding curriculum processes are proposed, and anytime there are new proposals for academic programs at San Diego Miramar College that will lead to a degree or certificate of achievement. - Report to the Academic Senate as necessary to include matters that substantially impact one or more programs, or the coordination of instruction and services to students. - Assist with the review of the accreditation self-study responses to the appropriate standards and monitor the college's progress in meeting plans and recommendations specific to its accreditation charge. - Committee representatives are responsible for dissemination of relevant curriculum additions, changes, and updates in a timely manner to the discipline members, assuring discipline faculty concurrence. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-II.
+- Ensure that any curriculum proposal for Program Initiation and/or Program Discontinuance has been vetted through the Program Viability Process prior to any official action at the committee level. - Report to the Academic Senate when substantial changes to District Board Policies (BPs) or Administrative Procedures (APs) regarding curriculum processes are proposed, and anytime there are new proposals for academic programs at San Diego Miramar College that will lead to a degree or certificate of achievement. - Report to the Academic Senate as necessary to include matters that substantially impact one or more programs, or the coordination of instruction and services to students. - Assist with the review of the accreditation self-study responses to the appropriate standards and monitor the college's progress in meeting plans and recommendations specific to its accreditation charge. - Committee representatives are responsible for dissemination of relevant curriculum additions, changes, and updates in a timely manner to the discipline members, assuring discipline faculty concurrence. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-II.

-- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two-year service, and the possibility of 1 additional term if the position remains available.
+- Membership term lengths: Unless membership is designated by position, there is a two year appointment with an option for an additional two-year service, and the possibility of 1 additional term if the position remains available.
 Additionally, members may serve additional terms beyond the standard term limits in situations where doing so would contribute to the continuity and effectiveness of the committee's work, foster value professional growth opportunities and promote the best interests of the college. - This Committee is a decision-making committee of the Academic Senate. - Committee retains authority to form taskforces and workgroups related directly to committee charge. - The Administration will provide the note taker and clerical support. - Plans/Reports: Curriculum Reports to Academic Senate; Annual summary of goals and accomplishments to the Academic Senate. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.